department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-11-02_TechTeam4_Preview_Environment_Architecture.md

 A diagram is submitted [below](#Diagrams) as additional explanation.

+### Post-MVP Design: Additional Features
+There are a number of additional features planned to include in Post-MVP iterations.
+Specifically, we will begin adding the abilities to specify custom settings, including custom repository configurations, different types and sets of test data, and allowing custom durations to be set for a Preview Environment.

 ## Risks
 * Removing the ability for a preview environment to integrate with VA enterprise lower environments may reduce the quality of the experience of preview environments for some users.
 * Creating a custom solution for preview environments will require more effort to create and maintain than if the Platform were to implement an existing tool.